kasik96/Swift-VS-Code/README.md

 ## This is the README for language extension Swift for VS Code

 * This extension integrates the Swift Language into Visual Studio Code.
+* Support Colorization, Snippets and Grammar.
 * Swift is now OpenSource by Apple, and you can contribute here: https://github.com/apple/swift
-* Now this extension Support Colorization -> Snippets will come very soon.
 * Debugger is now in testing.

 ### Bugs and Ideas